cruise-automation/k-rail/README.md

 ## No Host PID

 The host PID namespace can be used to inspect process environment variables (which often contain secrets).
-It can also potentially be used to dump process memory.
+It can also potentially be used to dump process memory, modify kernel parameters, and insert kprobes+uprobes into the kernel to exfiltrate information.

 ## No New Capabilities

 Kernel Capabilities can be used to escalate to level of kernel API access available to the process.
-Some can enable loading kernel modules, changing namespace and other potentially dangerous things.
+Some can enable loading kernel modules, changing namespace, load eBPF byte code in the kernel and other potentially dangerous things.

 ## No Privileged Container